CatEars/kattis-command/CONTRIBUTING.md

 describe the validation.
 An example of a standard validation would be `set`, the order of the items are not relevant, or `set-lines`, each line in the output has to match by set equality.

+Most importantly for complex testing logic is that it should be possible for pull requests to add solutions to new problems so they appear automatically into the tool.